resignedScientist/WebRTCKit/README.md

 - Add support for muting audio (including feedback when muted while speaking)
 - Add support for turning the camera on/off

-## WARNING

-This repository is still in alpha state.
-That means, that it is not 100% stable or tested and everything you see is subject to change.

 # Installation

 You can use Swift Package Manager to integrate WebRTCKit into your app using this URL: